Skip to main content

 Frequently Asked Questions

-BAXTER STATE BANK has a Bank Health Score of F (30/100).
+Baxter State Bank has a Bank Health Score of F (30/100), placing it in weak financial health.
 It holds a Tier 1 capital ratio of 0.00%, which is below the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-BAXTER STATE BANK holds $25M in total assets and $17M in total deposits.
-It is located in BAXTER SPRINGS, KANSAS (FDIC Certificate #12432).
+Baxter State Bank holds $25M in total assets and $17M in total deposits.
+It is headquartered in Baxter Springs, Kansas (FDIC Certificate #12432).

-BAXTER STATE BANK has a Tier 1 capital ratio of 0.00%, classifying it as "Critically Undercapitalized."
-The nonperforming loan ratio is 4.48%, and the return on assets is 0.31%.
+Baxter State Bank has a Tier 1 capital ratio of 0.00%, classifying it as "Critically Undercapitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 4.48%, and the return on assets is 0.31%.

 Yes.
-BAXTER STATE BANK is FDIC-insured (Certificate #12432).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+Baxter State Bank is FDIC-insured (Certificate #12432).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: